ibm-cloud-docs/cloud-databases/hosting-models.md

 {: shortdesc}

 ## {{site.data.keyword.databases-for}} Shared Compute
+{: #hosting-models-shared-compute-ui}
+{: ui}

+Shared compute is a flexible multi-tenant offering for dynamic, fine-tuned, and decoupled capacity selections.

+If you select Shared compute in the UI, next you choose an initial resource allocation preset, **Small** (0.5 CPU and 4 GB RAM) or **Custom** (2 CPU and 4 GB RAM).
+You can then also customize resources for your instance.

+If you have higher performance requirements than 2 CPU, you can easily leverage the flexibility of the Shared model.
+With the ability to select the amount of CPU and RAM resources you receive, performance can be scaled to fit your workload.
+Additionally, if you know that your instance will experience variable demand, use RAM autoscaling to set not only the expected load and duration that would initiate resource scaling, but also the resource and cost limit your database will scale to.

+## {{site.data.keyword.databases-for}} Isolated Compute
+{: #hosting-models-iso-compute-ui}
+{: ui}

+Isolated Compute is a secure single-tenant offering for complex, highly-performant enterprise workloads.
+By placing your deployment and all associated user-data management agents on an isolated machine, {{site.data.keyword.databases-for}} Isolated Compute provides dedicated computing resources, dedicated IO and network bandwidth, and hypervisor-level isolation.

+When provisioning, choose the CPU x RAM size for the machine to set up your database.
+This machine will be exclusively assigned to running your database instance.
+Storage is still selected separately, allowing you to determine the size of disk and number of [IOPS](#x3858854){: term} your database receives.
+Scale your database and change your machine size using your preferred method: the [UI](https://cloud.ibm.com/){: external}, the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction), or using [Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.

+CPU and RAM autoscaling is not supported on {{site.data.keyword.databases-for}} Isolated Compute.
+Disk autoscaling is available.
+If you provisioned an Isolated instance or switched over from a deployment with autoscaling, monitor your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mongodb?topic=databases-for-mongodb-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
+To add resources to your instance, manually scale your deployment.
+{: note}

+## {{site.data.keyword.databases-for}} Shared Compute
 {: #hosting-models-shared-compute}
+{: cli}
+{: api}
+{: terraform}

 Shared compute is a flexible multi-tenant offering for dynamic, fine-tuned, and decoupled capacity selections.